atick-faisal/label-studio/docs/source/guide/upgrade_enterprise.md

 ## Upgrade using Helm

-If you installed Label Studio Enterprise in a Kubernetes environment, you can upgrade using Helm:
+If you installed Annotation Hub Enterprise in a Kubernetes environment, you can upgrade using Helm:

-1. Determine the latest tag version of Label Studio Enterprise and add/replace the following in your `ls-values.yaml` file:
+1. Determine the latest tag version of Annotation Hub Enterprise and add/replace the following in your `ls-values.yaml` file:
    ```yaml
    global:
      image: